jonesdk1522/cloud-connect/README.md

 # Cloud Connect Network Tools

-A collection of network diagnostic tools with a Node.js interface.
+A collection of network diagnostic tools and AWS network infrastructure management utilities with a Node.js interface.

 ## Table of Contents
 - [Installation](#installation)